DNACENSolutions/NetworkasCodeAIAssistant/README.md

 ### Fast, Context-Aware Responses
 - Utilizes a Retrieval-Augmented Generation (RAG) approach for rapid, relevant answers.
-- *NOTE:* The first user prompt after activation or after a GitHub re-clone may take up to 30 seconds due to initialization; all other responses are typically delivered in ~3 seconds.
+- *NOTE:* The first user prompt after activation or after a GitHub re-clone may take around 30 seconds due to initialization; all other responses are typically delivered in ~3 seconds.

 Below is a consolidated table of the provided commands / actions.